Contextual Active Model Selection: Experiments

-{\algname could achieve such performance because when an Oracle fails to achieve 0 loss over all instances and contexts, \algname has the opportunity to outperform the Oracle \emph{in those rounds Oracle does not make the best recommendation}.
-For instance, the stochastic version of \algname (Line 22-23; Line 30-32 in \figref{alg:CAMS}) may achieve this by recommending a model using the weighted majority vote among all policies.
-Therefore, one can view \algname as adaptively constructing a new policy at each round by combining the advantages of each sub-optimal policy, which may outperform any single expert/policy.
-Furthermore, for the experiments we ran (or in most real-world scenarios), the data streams are not strictly in a stochastic setting (in which a single policy outperforms all others or has a lower expected loss in every round).
-The weighted policy strategy may find a better combination of "advices" in such cases (see \figref{fig:exp:results} and \appref{app:outperform_best_expert}).}
+\looseness -1 \textbf{Improvement over the best classifier and policy.} {\figref{fig:results:outperform_all} demonstrates that} when provided with good policies, \algname formulates a stronger policy which incurs no regret. \algname has the potential to outperform an oracle, especially in rounds where the oracle does not make the optimal recommendation.
+For instance, in the stochastic version of \algname (as shown in lines 22-23 and 30-32 of \figref{alg:CAMS}), \algname recommends a model using a weighted majority vote among all policies, enabling the formation of a new policy in each round by amalgamating the strengths of each sub-optimal policy.
+This adaptive strategy can potentially outperform any single {policy}.
+Moreover, in most real-world scenarios and conducted experiments (as depicted in \appref{app:outperform_best_expert}), data streams may not be strictly stochastic, and therefore no single policy consistently performs the best.
+In such cases, \algname's weighted policy may find an enhanced combination of ``advices'', leading to improved performance.}

-\paragraph{Query complexity.} A sub-linear and low increase in query cost indicate that the learner is actively (not passive or greedily) querying.
-Notably, by comparing to variance-based strategy \citep{karimi2021online} and evaluating based on the same model selection strategy, \appref{app:query_strategies_comparison} indicates that \algname's entropy-based query strategy requests 6\%, 14\%, and 71\% fewer queries for VERTEBRAL, DRIFT, and CIFAR10 datasets, respectively, while achieving even less cumulative loss. \figref{fig:exp:results} \textbf{(Middle)}\footnote{{We also consider variants for each algorithm (other than Random and Oracle) where we scale the query probabilities based on the early-phase performance and observe similar behavior.
-See \appref{app:scaling_param} for the corresponding results.}} and \tabref{app:emperical-query-complexity} also demonstrate the compelling effectiveness of \algname's query strategy outperforming all baselines in terms of query cost in VERTEBRAL, DRIFT, and CIFAR10 benchmarks, which is consistent with our query complexity bound in \thmref{thm:stochastic-query-complexity}.